Convergence and stationary distribution of Elo rating systems: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this article we studied the Elo process, a Markov chain taking values on the subset of $\RR^N$ of vectors with zero-sum, modelling the evolution of the ratings of $N$ players exchanging points according to the Elo rating algorithm.
-We provided several results about the large-time behaviour of the process and its stationary distribution $\pi$, such as extending the proof of the existence of $\pi$, carrying out and completing the sketch provided by Aldous in \cite{aldous2017,aldous2017b}.
+In this article we studied the Elo process, a Markov chain taking values on the subset of $\RR^N$ of vectors with zero-sum, modeling the evolution of the ratings of $N$ players exchanging points according to the Elo rating algorithm.
+We provided several results about the large-time behavior of the process and its stationary distribution $\pi$, including exponential convergence to it.
 We also proved important properties of $\pi$, such as finiteness of an exponential moment, convergence to the Dirac mass at $\rho$ as the $K$-factor vanishes, and full support.
 We also performed Monte Carlo simulations that illustrate our results and offer new insights.
 Overall, the present article is a significant contribution towards a deeper understanding of the mathematical properties of Elo rating systems, in this relatively new topic in applied probability.

-Finally, let us mention some open questions and possible lines of future research that stem from our work and the relevant literature: \begin{itemize} \item \emph{Convergence rates.} It would be very desirable to prove convergence of $X_t$ to $\pi$ with an explicit rate in $t$.
-Exponential convergence does hold for the model in \cite{oleskerTaylor-Zanetti2024}, where the ratings are forced to lie on the compact set $[-M,M]^N$, with the rate vanishing as $M$ increases.
-Since we now know that the (unbounded) Elo process has a bounded exponential moment, this raises the question of whether exponential convergence holds when the initial distribution is (say) compactly supported, without truncating the ratings in the dynamics.
+Finally, let us mention some open questions and possible lines of future research that stem from our work and the relevant literature: \begin{itemize} \item \emph{Variable strengths.} As mentioned in the Introduction, more realistic variants of the model allow the the vector $\rho$ of true skills or strengths to be updated randomly after each game, as done in \cite{during-fisher-wolfram2022,during-torregrossa-wolfram2019} in a mean-field setting.
+Extending the results of the present article to the case variable strengths for finite $N$ and fixed $K>0$ would be highly desirable.

+\item \emph{Dependence of the constants on $N$}.
+The constants appearing in some of our results depend on all model parameters; in particular, they deteriorate as $N$ grows.
+The behavior of the optimal constants as functions of $N$ remains to be investigated.
+It is likely that some of them are even bounded uniformly in $N$, under suitable hypotheses on the behavior of $X_0$ and the vector $\rho$ as $N$ grows.
+This possibly includes the constant $\theta_0$ of the bounded exponential moment for $\pi$ in Theorem \ref{thm:stationary}-\ref{thm:stationary:i}, and the value $\kappa \in (0,1)$ giving the exponential rate of convergence in Theorem \ref{thm:main:geometric_convergence} (after properly rescaling time).

 \item \emph{Smoothness of $\pi$.} The numerical results of Sections \ref{sec:numerics:density_rho} and \ref{sec:numerics:density_K} suggest that $\pi$ has a density with respect to the Lebesgue measure of $\Z_N$.
 Even though this is clearly true if the scores have densities in $[-1,1]$, it is not obvious for binary scores.
 In the latter case, our numerical results indicate that the density, if it exists, appears to be smooth for $K$ small and becomes rougher as $K$ increases.
 It would be very desirable to have a deeper mathematical understanding of this observed phenomenon.